Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data

 \section{Conclusion}

-In this paper we have presented a variant of the Unet architecture designed to be used for any volumetric segmentation task in which the predicted label set is invariant to euclidean rotations.
+In this paper we have presented a variant of the Unet architecture designed to be used for any volumetric segmentation task in which the predicted label set is invariant to Euclidean rotations.
 The network can be used as a drop-in replacement for a regular 3D Unet without prior knowledge of the mathematics behind the equivariant convolutions, with equivalent or better performance on in-sample data, no need to train using (potentially computationally expensive) data augmentation and SO(3) or O(3) equivariance "for free".
+The user simply needs to specify the input and output irreps (scalars, vectors, etc).
+For a typical segmentation task the input and output irreps are simply scalars, but our network can output velocity fields, and any other higher-rank representation as well.
 This equivariance mathematically guarantees good performance on data with orientations not seen during training.
 This effect is dramatically superior to usual data-augmentation strategies.
 As our experiments show, a small amount of augmentation may have no effect, a mild positive effect, or a mild negative effect: this may be due to competing effects: the addition of rotated examples to the training pool increases the total amount of information available to the classifier but may also introduce erroneous training examples owing to interpolation artifacts in the images, the labels, or both.
 This may explain the reduced performance of the baseline Unet with data augmentation in the case of Brain Tumor segmentation.

 Our experiments also support the hypothesis that an equivariant network can learn from fewer training samples compared to a reference network, performs better in segmentation of oriented structures and has much fewer parameters than an equivalent non-equivariant model.
 While we have focused on a single architecture in this paper,the types and number of top level features, number of downsample operations, kernel size and normalization can be easily customized in our library.
 Also customizable is the kind of symmetry enforced by the network.
 The experiments focused in this paper on SO(3) rather than O(3) equivariance (enforcing equivariance also to inversions) but our implementation has the option to easily create models with O(3) equivariance as well.